|

 the chicken made on the

 rotisserie, maybe the best I have ever had.
-I also love their chicken-paidaikia which obviously is like lambchops but made of chicken.
+I also love their chicken-paidaikia which is like lambchops but made of chicken.
 All the meat is locally grown and fresh as are the vegetables.
 Ask about their chicken wrapped in bacon, or whether they have provatina, which is literally old lamb which is tougher than young lamb but a much stronger taste.
 Also try his koukia (mashed fava beans), and whatever fresh seafood he is serving that night.
-Giorgos
+Unfortunately because Tryfone had an operation the

-of the three, known as Yannis with a view
+In the upper platia is Kamviselli Kafeneion, also known as Yannis, with a view

 |